mfem/mfem/CONTRIBUTING.md

 ## Quick Summary

-- We encourage you to [join the MFEM organization](#mfem-organization) and create development branches off `mfem:master`.
+- We encourage you to [join the MFEM organization](#mfem-organization) and create development branches off `mfem:main`.
 - Please follow the [developer guidelines](#developer-guidelines), in particular with regards to documentation and code styling.
 - Please do not commit large/binary files to the central repository (use a fork instead).
-- Pull requests should be issued toward `mfem:master`.
+- Pull requests should be issued toward `mfem:main`.
 Make sure to check the items off the [Pull Request Checklist](#pull-request-checklist) and follow the [MFEM PR Rules](#mfem-pr-rules).
 - When your contribution is fully working and ready to be reviewed, add